Mita Pardo de Tavera: Later years and death

 Pardo de Tavera still continued working for AKAP but because of her old age, she cannot go to places requiring long travel.
 Instead, she continued to train trainer-volunteers in her residence.

 In July 1995, Pardo de Tavera turned over a total of 13,000 volumes of books, 1,500 manuscripts, 4,500 correspondences, and 639,000 photos, to Ateneo de Manila, which were originally owned by her grandfather Trinidad, collectively known as the Pardo de Tavera collection.
 In October 2000, the Pardo de Tavera collection has become a separate section of the Rizal Library.

 In 2004, her diamond jubilee year as a doctor, Pardo de Tavera chose her healthcare booklets to best represent her legacy.

-On October 23, 2007, Pardo de Tavera passed away due to leukemia.
+On October 23, 2007, Pardo de Tavera died due to leukemia.

 Awards and honors

 In 1994, the Philippine Medical Association (PMA) awarded Pardo de Tavera the PMA Dr. Jose P. Rizal Award for her "outstanding community services and medical ethics".

 On June 26, 1998, through a Board Resolution, PTS renamed the Out-Patient Department of QI to "Dr. Mita Pardo de Tavera Hall".

 In 2019, Pardo de Tavera was awarded the SIKAT Awards at the 7th Conference of the Union Asia Pacific Region.
 The award was given to honor "leaders in their respective fields who have provided strength, inspiration, knowledge and action" against tuberculosis.